The reason I’m offering these Tips On Writing Blog Content is that I find that writing seems to be difficult for many aspiring bloggers.

 If you spend time FIRST creating a quality headline then your readers will be absolutely clear about the destination you have in mind for them.

-Recommendation: Use a blogging platform that allows you to FOCUS on writing content – a platform that uses some of the best WordPress blogging themes available.
+Recommendation: Use a blogging platform that allows you to FOCUS on writing content – a platform that uses some of the best WordPress blog themes available.

 Blog Writing Tip #2: Problems You Address in Your Headline Must Be Answered in Your Post